wenjietseng/wjt-website-archived/experiments.md

 Use normal hand tracking to answer a set of questionnaire (video)

 ## B. The Setup of Study
+Please follow the instruction to setup the study environment, thank you!

 ### B.1 Oculus Quest
 - setup
 - link of apk

 ### B.2 Space

 ### B.3 Body measurements
 - a figure of sitting with elbow sticking to lateral waist.
 - arm span`
 - arm length
 - index finger length

 ### B.4 Starting posture

 ### B.5 Enter your dimensions

 ### B.6 Doing the tasks and questionnaire

 ### B.7 End!
 Send the data back

 ## C. Ready to Go